bmarti44/Cliste/README.md

 What is it?
 -----------
-This is currently a work in progress, any developers that want to help let me know!.
+This is currently a work in progress, any developers that want to help let me know!

 Cliste CMS utilizes Node.js and Handlebars.js to create a 100% JavaScript based CMS.
 This is currently a work in progress and does not yet support all functionalities you would expect in a CMS.
 User Management, Permissions, Database API and Forms are still outstanding components.
 Implemented components include the Server, Virtual Paths, Theming, File Management and Aliases.
-This CMS has been inspired by Drupal and follows many of the file/folder structures developed by Drupal.
+This CMS has been inspired by Drupal and follows many of the file/folder structures.
 That said, this is not a Drupal clone by any means, although there are many similiarities.

 Setup
 ----------
 Download/clone this project to your system.
 Use npm to install:

-npm install require-dir mime handlebars mongodb mongoose
+npm install require-dir mime handlebars mongodb mongoose node-static -g

 Module Creation
 --------